 Whether you are missing teeth because of an injury or accident, gum disease, tooth decay, or age, you’ve come to the right place.
-Your dentists in Baltimore, MD, Dr. Lazer, and Dr. Doroshenko provide comprehensive diagnostics and treatment for replacing one or more lost teeth.
+We provide comprehensive diagnostics and treatment for replacing one or more lost teeth.

 Tooth loss creates a range of problems for patients from emotional and social concerns to sometimes serious medical conditions.
-Replacing missing teeth is not only important for aesthetic reasons but to prevent other teeth from shifting and to stop the progression of bone loss and gum disease.
+Replacing missing teeth is not only for aesthetic reasons, but can prevent other teeth from shifting and stop the progression of bone loss.

 Cosmetic & Advanced Dentistry is home to two of the area’s leading cosmetic and restorative dentists, Dr. Ed Lazer and Dr. Andrey Doroshenko.
-Together, our dentists offer a full range of treatment options for missing teeth including: dental bridges, dental implants, and dentures.
+Together, our dentists provide treatment options for missing teeth including: dental bridges, dental implants, and dentures.

 Missing Teeth Treatment Options in Baltimore

-There are a variety of restorative dentistry options available for replacing missing teeth.
+There are many restorative dentistry options available for replacing missing teeth.
 Our dentists will perform a comprehensive evaluation to diagnose your specific condition and make recommendations for the best long-term results.

 Our Baltimore dentist office is home to Dr. Roham Rafat, a specialist in Periodontics and Implantology.
-His expertise combined with Dr. Lazer’s background in cosmetic dentistry allow us to provide complete treatment for dental implants – from surgical placement to final restoration – right here in our comfortable office.
+His expertise combined with Dr. Lazer’s background in cosmetic dentistry allow us to provide complete treatment for dental implants.
+From surgical placement to final repair, right here in our comfortable office.

 Dentures And Partial Dentures